 Figure 3.
 Forest plots of intervention effects on the prevalence of any general, human and animal MST markers in different types of environmental samples.
 Pooled estimates are presented when there are four or more study-specific estimates for a specific sample type and target combination and are denoted with diamond-shaped points.
 Grey crossed points denote data that were too sparse to estimate a prevalence ratio (i.e., <10 positive or negative observations).
 Samples of the same type from different locations (source vs. stored water, flies in kitchen vs. latrine, soil from courtyard vs. latrine) or different individuals (child vs. mother’s hands) are plotted separately.
 All estimates are adjusted for potential confounders.

 Tables

 Table 1.
-Characteristics of included publications
+Characteristics of included publications. qPCR indicates either qPCR or RT-qPCR